 In 2011, Gov. Tom Corbett slashed nearly $1 billion from Pennsylvania's public schools, creating a school funding crisis that is getting worse every year these funds are not restored.

-Use the menus below to find basic education funding amounts for every year since 2010-11.
-The numbers reflect only the funding that directly supports classroom instruction, the commonly-accepted method of showing these allocations.
+Use the menus below to find school funding amounts for every year since 2010-11.
+The numbers reflect only the funding that directly supports classroom instruction, the commonly accepted method of showing these allocations.
 Learn more here.

 You may see calculations elsewhere that include state funding for transportation and other items not directly related to classroom instruction.